BookGeneratorApp/Oyback/README.md

 # Dyback-Machine
-Wayback Machine for APIs, and another dymanic content
+Wayback Machine for APIs, and other dymanic content
 <br>
 COMING SOON!